vmware/terraform-provider-nsxt/README.md

 git clone git@github.com:terraform-providers/terraform-provider-nsxt
 ```

-## Building and installing the provider
+## Building and Installing the Provider

 After the clone has been completed, you can enter the provider directory and build the provider.